Rans4ckeR/RS.Fritz.Manager/README.md

 # RS.Fritz.Manager
-Allows FritzBox device detection, monitoring, configuring and network traffic capturing.
-The TR-064 implementation is using pure WCF Soap calls.
+Allows FritzBox device detection, monitoring, configuring and packet capturing.

 Available as a standalone Windows application ([UI](#rsfritzmanagerui)) and as a NuGet package ([API](#rsfritzmanagerapi)).